yashkansal97/python-api-challenge/README.md

 ## Part 2: VacationPy

 In this part, we use the cities data we got from Part 1 and then plot these cities on a world map, with marker size based on humidity.
-We used GeoView to do this.
+We used GeoView and hvplot to do this.

 Then, we select some cities based on weather conditions, which are user-defined.
 The conditions used for this session were:
 1. Max Temperature is between 18 and 25 degrees Celsius.